Qian-Han/Qian-Han.github.io/_pages/about.md

 * June 22, 2019.
 Received Dartmouth College Graduate Student Council Student Professional Development Support Fund.

 * June 5, 2019.
-Selected as one of 2019 winners of the Neukom Prize for Outstanding Graduate Research in Computational Science.
+Selected as one of the winners of the 2019 Neukom Prize for Outstanding Graduate Research in Computational Science.

 * May 29, 2019.
-Selected as one of 2019 recipients of the Dartmouth College Graduate Alumni Research Award.
+Selected as one of the recipients of the 2019 Dartmouth College Graduate Alumni Research Award.

 * May 14, 2019.
 Passed my Research Presentation Examination (Qualification Examination) at Department of Computer Science, Dartmouth College. [slides](https://qian-han.github.io/files/RPE.pdf)